The Obvious Child: Chart performance

-"The Obvious Child" performed well on singles charts in several territories worldwide.
-In the United States, the song reached a peak of number 92 on the Billboard Hot 100 on January 5, 1991; it spent five weeks on the chart as a whole.
+In the United States, "The Obvious Child" reached a peak of number 92 on the Billboard Hot 100 on January 5, 1991; it spent five weeks on the chart as a whole.
 It performed better on the magazine's Mainstream Rock Tracks chart, where it placed at number 21 on November 10, 1990, and on the Modern Rock Tracks chart, where it reached a peak of number 24 a week earlier on November 3.
 It had more longevity on the former chart, where it spent ten weeks total.
 In Canada, the song debuted on the RPM 100 on October 20, 1990 at position 98.
 It peaked at number 28 during the week of December 8, 1990, and remained at that peak for two weeks.

 Internationally, the single performed better.
 In the United Kingdom, the song premiered on the UK Singles Chart on September 30, 1990 at number 61, and rose over the following weeks to a peak of number fifteen on November 4, 1990.
 It charted best in the Netherlands' Nationale Top 100, where it reached a peak of number 12.
 On Belgium's Ultratop 50, it hit number 29.
 In Australasian territories, it charted right outside the top 40: in Australia, the song reached number 42, and in New Zealand, it peaked at number 46.

 Reception

 Upon its release, "The Obvious Child" received positive reviews from music critics of the time.
 Stephen Holden of The New York Times was perhaps the most effusive:

 Greg Sandow of Entertainment Weekly praised the song's "confident drums that resound with special exuberant zing."
+The pan-European magazine Music & Media thought that the drumming on "The Obvious Child" gave the "fragile song a solid body".
 A reviewer for People felt that "the more exotic musical elements are subsumed by Simon's pretty pop structures [...]
 You never get the impression that Paul has truly gone native or even considered it.
 He's more like a kid camping under the stars in his own backyard."
+Billboard described the song as an "ingenious mixture of African tribal percussion and rockabilly melodies".

 Reviews have remained very positive over time.
 Writer Steve Sullivan, in his book Encyclopedia of Great Popular Song Recordings, Volume 1 (2013), calls the song "an extraordinary work that surpasses any individual song Paul Simon had ever produced as a solo artist."
 Cameron Scheetz, in a 2014 article for The A.V.
 Club, examined the song; he called it "the perfect confluence of the wild, frenetic drumming and Simon's folksy melodies."